 Traveling to Toledo?
 If you’re considering a visit to its most iconic landmark, the Primatial Cathedral of Saint Mary of Toledo, this guided tour might be just what you need.
 While we haven’t personally taken it, plenty of travelers have shared their experiences, highlighting what works well—and what could be better.

 What stands out about this tour?
 First, the price point is quite attractive at about $27.25 per person, making it accessible, especially given that admission tickets are included.
-Second, the knowledgeable guides seem to really elevate the experience, offering insights that help you appreciate the cathedral’s architecture and history more deeply.
+Second, the guides seem to really elevate the experience, offering insights that help you appreciate the cathedral’s architecture and history more deeply.

 However, a few travelers noted some hiccups—most notably, issues with meeting arrangements and the challenge of bilingual explanations in crowded settings.
 Still, with its roughly 90-minute duration, this tour strikes a good balance between getting a detailed overview without rushing.